Alexis Rossell

-Alexis Rossell is a Venezuelan fusion harpist and folk musician born on March 3, 1951, in Coro, Falcón.
-He is brother of the late Venezuelan theater director Levy Rossell.
+Alexis Rossell (born on March 3, 1951, in Coro, Falcón) is a Venezuelan fusion harpist and folk musician.
 He graduated from the Juan José Landaeta National Conservatory of Music in Caracas.
 Rosell fuses typical Venezuelan music and instruments with elements of rock music.

 Career

 In his youth, his main influence was Hugo Blanco, who studied with his older brother at the Liceo Aplicación in Caracas.
 He began playing claves in his brother's band and later moved to the harp influenced by Genaro Lobo, the band's harpist.
 A high school friend who was the daughter of Carmen Fisher, owner of the Fisher Music Academy in Caracas, told her mom about this kid who played the harp and Fisher recruited him for a year to play every Wednesday in her TV show in Televisora Nacional.

 Influenced by Juan Vicente Torrealba and Hugo Blanco, Rossell composed his first song when he was 12 years old, Horizontes, but after the first Experiencia Psicotomimética concert organized by radio DJ Cappy Donzella on April 20, 1968, he became interested in mixing Venezuelan music with rock music.
 He began experimenting this fusion along with keyboardist Jorge Salamanca and bassist Antonio Alcalá using the songs Horizontes and Churún Merú, one of his better-known songs.

 On January 13, 1977, Rosell created Venezuela Joven, a band with many different members over the years.
 The first LP was the independently produced Alexis Rossell y su Venezuela Joven (1977), which he sold at concerts and from his job at the computer center of the Universidad Simón Bolívar.
 Later he signed with Top Hits and reissued the album with almost all the original songs with a band made of Jorge Salamanca (teclados), Gustavo Montaño (guitar, mandolin), Luis Gonzáles (cuatro), Gustavo Sandoval (bass), Alfredo Morales (drums), Omar Amaya (percussion) y Pedro Talavera (congas).

 In 1978 he won the Escenario Juvenil award as record production of the year and released Vuelo del ícaro (1979).
 He was also nominated to the Guaicaipuro de Oro award as composer and national band of the year.
-In 1979 he compased the music of the play Lo mío lo dejan en la olla of his brother Levy Rossell con quien grabó una banda sonora. and on December 1 of the same year Rosell and his band inaugurated the transmission of color TV in Venezuela with a musical program titled Alexis Rosell y su Venezuela Joven.
+In 1979 he composed the music of the play Lo mío lo dejan en la olla of his brother Levy Rossell con quien grabó una banda sonora. and on December 1 of the same year Rosell and his band inaugurated the transmission of color TV in Venezuela with a musical program titled Alexis Rosell y su Venezuela Joven.
 It was broadcast by the Televisora Nacional and produced by Oscar Ibarra Moreno.
 The show also included Luis Mariano Rivera.